Skip to main content

 But the human part still matters.

-So we build community deliberately: through electives and clubs, schoolwide traditions, Thursday meetups, field trips, Houses, and clear family communication channels.
+So we build community deliberately: through small live classes, Houses, electives and clubs, schoolwide traditions, regional Thursday meetups, and field trips.

 Students do not need connection to happen all at once.
 They need repeated, familiar ways to feel known.